 - bad lifestyle choices such as smoking, substance abuse and overeating.

 Most people have made choices in their lives that have caused regretful feelings, from which they have learned.
 For example, a busy woman may regret not putting energy and attention into her long-term friendships.
 The feeling of regret may propel her to reach out and re-establish meaningful connections with these lifelong friends.

-As a recap, when identified and acted upon productively, fear, guilt, worry and regret are helpful emotions.
+To summarize, when identified and acted upon productively, fear, guilt, worry and regret are helpful emotions.

-However, if left unaddressed, these emotions can snowball and lead to more intense negative emotional, mental and physical states.
+However, if ignored, these emotions can snowball.
+This runaway train often leads to more intense negative emotional, mental and physical states.
 Research has shown that chronic negative emotional states leads to

 What You Can Do for Your Fear, Worry, Guilt and Regret

-- Journal: Handwrite 1-3 pages every morning.
+- Keep a journal.
+Handwrite 1-3 pages every morning.